sourcesync/seemap2003/README.md

 ### Jetson NANO(s)

-* If the Jetson NANO((s) are new, make sure to follow the setup guide (choose "seemap2023" as the name/pass of the primary admin account.)
+* If the Jetson NANO((s) are new, make sure to follow the setup guide (choose "workshop" as the name/pass of the primary admin account.)
 * Connect the switch to the router power it up
 * Connect 1 Jetson NANO to the switch via an ethernet cable
 * Power up the Jetson NANO